acode/FunctionScript/README.md

 development and best practices around defining and connecting HTTP application interfaces.
 For this reason, the goals of the language are significantly different than [TypeScript](https://github.com/microsoft/TypeScript).
-**FunctionScript is intended to provide an easy introduction to API development for those of any skill level.**
+**FunctionScript is intended to provide an easy introduction to API development for those of any skill level, while maintaining professional power and flexibility.**

 FunctionScript is the primary specification underpinning the [Standard Library](https://stdlib.com) API development and integration platform.
 You can start building with FunctionScript **immediately** using